✨ Use Apollo Client with SvelteKit #

 I love to use Sass for styling, though you can use vanilla-extract, Tailwind or other tools with SvelteKit.
 There are a couple of things we need to do to set up

 Sass.
 First, we will configure SvelteKit to use the preprocessor.
-Edit sveltekit.config.js
+Edit vite.config.js

 :